All Episodes

 You bet.

-Hey, listen, I found out why, going back to your previous hour and why the Democrats don't like to be called Democrats, and it had to do with what the term meant historically back in the 1790s.
+Hey, listen, I found out why, going back to your previous hour and why the Democrats don't like to be called Democrats.

-The former referring to an inferior provincial creature, the latter to one who panders to the crude and mindless wind of the masses.
+The term American, like the term Democrat, began as an epithet, the former referring to an inferior provincial creature, the latter to one who panders to the crude and mindless whims of the masses.

-And you think that's why they don't like Democrat.
+And you think that's why they don't like Democrat?

-There's the historical thing that's the right.
+There's the historical basis.

-It's fair, it's open, it's got everybody gets what they want.
+It's got everybody gets what they want.

-Democracy, democratic.
+Democracy, Democratic.

-If you say Democrat, the Democrat was a dirty word here, and the like liberal is a dirty word.
+If you say Democrat, the Democrat was a dirty word here.

 These things are cyclical.

-But I will guarantee you that their choice, their demand to be called a democratic party has nothing to do with whatever the ancient roots of the word Democrat were in this country in the 1790s.
+But I will guarantee you that their choice, their demand to be called a Democratic Party, has nothing to do with whatever the ancient roots of the word Democrat were in this country in the 1790s.

-But that would just confuse people republic, because that's not uh that's not taught.
+But that would just confuse people.

 If you listen to this show, you know what a republic is.